Starting a Healthy Lifestyle? Why You Need to Clean Your Fridge FirstArticle posted in: Diet & Nutrition

 By pulling everything out of your fridge and freezer, you’ll be able to take inventory of the healthy foods you already have on hand, and those not-so-healthy items it’s time to toss.
 And of course, if your new healthy lifestyle includes a meal delivery service like Nutrisystem, there’s the added benefit of clearing space for all of the perfectly portioned food coming your way.

-Pulling all the current contents out of your fridge and determining if they jive with your new healthy diet and desired weight loss success is only half the battle.
+Pulling all the current contents out of your fridge and determining if they jive with your new healthy lifestyle and desired weight loss success is only half the battle.
 You’ll also want to give your refrigerator interior a thorough clean.
 By using a quality fridge cleaner solution, you can press the “reset” button with a deep cleaning!
 We’re talking a top-to-bottom, meticulous scrub-down of every shelf, bin, drawer, crisper and handle.
-This is the best way to ensure that the healthy diet foods you place back inside your fridge are safe to enjoy.
+This is the best way to ensure that the healthy foods you place back inside your fridge are safe to enjoy.

 Don’t make scrubbing your fridge a one-time thing.
 Since the conditions inside a refrigerator are optimal for mold growth, and food and drink spills enable cross-contamination, experts recommend using antibacterial wipes to sanitize your fridge weekly.
 They also advise that you take the time to wipe up spills inside your fridge with these wipes as soon as they happen.
 You should also wipe down the handles on the exterior of your fridge since they’re a prime spot for germs to spread.
 With the seasons changing, it’s the perfect time to spruce up your refrigerator.
-Spring clean your way to weight loss with these simple tips! >
+Clean your way to weight loss with these simple tips! >

 Oh, and don’t forget to check the temperature of your fridge interior.
 According to Michigan State University, food spoilage organisms or food pathogens could be lurking in your food.
 They explain that food spoilage organisms can include different forms of bacteria, mold, fungi or yeast.
 They grow slowly at the cool temperatures found in the refrigerator, eventually causing food to deteriorate and develop a bad taste, odor and appearance.
 While eating spoiled food might be enough to make you gag, if you happen to bite into something that’s been spoiled, you may not experience any significant side effects, says Michigan State University.